OpenLiveWriter/OpenLiveWriter.Github.io/_posts/2017-05-24-version-0-6-2-released.md

 #450 Fix scaling of categories dropdown and options dialog
 #585 Implement per-monitor DPI Support
 #180 Add support to CSS3 templates

+> Note: Our previous code signing certificate has expired, so this release is signed by a new code signing certificate.
+Because of this, you may receive warnings from Windows Defender SmartScreen when you run the installer, indicating that the program is not commonly downloaded and may be unsafe.
+For more information, see [this help page](http://openlivewriter.org/tutorials/unrecognizedApp.html).